-Under the Celestial Demiurge lies various realms with a variety of Gods residing in each, with the three Intelligible Realms divided by Zeus-Helios to create 12 divinities that rule the Hypercosmic Realm in the Phenomenal Cosmos, who are then divided by the zodiac again to create 36 Deacons who rule the Encosmic Realm, who are then divided a final time to create 72 Hylic Gods in the Sub-Lunar Realm, where our existence resides, where they are divided into 72 Sub-Lunar Gods who are ruled by Dionysos and Asklepios, who reign as the Sub-Lunar Demiurge and saviours of the world.
+Julian Hellenism affirms that under the Celestial Demiurge lies various realms with a variety of Gods residing in each, with the three Intelligible Realms divided by Zeus-Helios through the zodiac to create 12 divinities that rule the Hypercosmic Realm in the Phenomenal Cosmos, who are then divided by again to create 36 Deacons who rule the Encosmic Realm, who are then divided a final time to create 72 Hylic Gods in the Sub-Lunar Realm, a portion of the Encosmic Realm where we resides, which is ruled over by the Sub-Lunar Demiurge.
 Among these Gods are also a wide variety of guardian divinities of particular individuals and nations.

 - Material, which first introduces us to the Gods

 - Median, which connects us to the divine in demiurgy and intuitive knowing, realizing the benefits from the divine through participation

 - Immaterial, which brings about henosis.

-Ritual practice serves to animate prayer, as without imitation of the divine to bring life to the words, they are merely words, and without prayer, sacrifice is merely empty expidenture.
+Julian Hellenism affirms that ritual practice serves to animate prayer, as without sacrifice to bring life to the words, they are merely words, and without prayer, sacrifice is merely empty expidenture.
 However, with both those words are animated and become live words.

-Holy and important texts include the writings of Julian the Philosopher, most notably the two orations “Hymn to King Helios” and “Hymn to the Mother of the Gods”, as well as the writings of the divine Iamblichus, Plato, Aristotle, Pythagoras, Sallustius, Homer, Hesiod, Julian the Chaldean and his son Julian the Theurgist, and many others are considered sacred and important.
+Holy texts include the writings of Julian the Philosopher, most notably the two orations “Hymn to King Helios” and “Hymn to the Mother of the Gods.”
+Further, the writings of the divine Iamblichus, Plato, Aristotle, Pythagoras, Sallustius, Homer, Hesiod, Julian the Chaldean and his son Julian the Theurgist, and many others are considered sacred and important.

-There are three primary principles in Julian Hellenism affirmed by the divine Julian in his Letter to a Priest, and they are:
+There are three primary principles in Julian Hellenism declared by the divine Julian in his Letter to a Priest, and they are:

 - The Gods exist.

 - The Gods concern themselves with things of this world.

-- The Gods are responsible for all kinds of good and are responsible for no evil or injury, neither to humankind nor one another, being incapable of jealousy, envy or enmity.
+- The Gods are responsible for all kinds of good and are responsible for no evil or injury, neither to humankind nor one another, being without jealousy, envy or enmity.